lachkar-moe/alx-system_engineering-devops/0x01-shell_permissions/README.md

-chmod 007 = only others are granted all the permissions chomd 753 = give all permission to the owner, r and x to the group and w x to others chmod --reference = copy permission of another file
+chmod 007 = only others are granted all the permissions chomd 753 = give all permission to the owner, r and x to the group and w x to others chmod --reference = copy permission of another file chmod -R = change permission to all subdirectories